groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/02_CommonExceptions.md

 }
 ```

 The `respondsTo()` method just checks if the method exists but we may want to be certain that the methods exists _and_ has the parameter list we're after.
-To achieve this we need to call `respondsTo()` with a second parameter, a list of the method argument types we expect - `respondsTo(String name, Object[] argTypes)`
+To achieve this we need to call `respondsTo()` with a second parameter, a list of the method argument types we expect - `respondsTo(String name, Object[] argTypes)`.

 # java.lang.IndexOutOfBoundsException

+These appear when you attempt to `get()` an index from a list that isn't there.
+The code below attempts to get the 5th element from a 3-element list:

 ```groovy
 def list = [0, 1, 2]